Viktor Tietz

-Viktor Tietz (13 April 1859 in Rumburg (Rumburk, northwest Bohemia, Austrian Empire – 8 December 1937 in Karlsbad (Karlovy Vary), Bohemia, Czechoslovakia) was an ethnic-German Austrian and Czechoslovak chess player, chess life organizer and local politician.
+Viktor Tietz (13 April 1859 – 8 December 1937) was an ethnic-German Austrian and Czechoslovak chess player, chess life organizer and local politician.

 He took 7th at Breslau 1889 (the 6th DSB Congress, Hauptturnier A won by Emanuel Lasker), and won ahead of Dawid Janowski and Moritz Porges at Carlsbad 1902 (Triangular).

 He invented the tie-break system now called the Tietz system.
 His name is attached to the chess club in Karlovy Vary.
 He was a main organizer of four famous international tournaments: the Carlsbad 1907, the Carlsbad 1911, the Carlsbad 1923, and the Carlsbad 1929.